What Sets UM-Flint's Program Apart?

 This structure blends online education with two weekend (Friday & Saturday) on-campus sessions per semester.
 Students have the flexibility desired in a graduate program while still being engaged in a traditional classroom setting.
 The majority of course work is done online while integrating two campus sessions per semester.
 This gives students networking opportunities not found in most online programs.

-This very interactive classroom experiences including professor lectures, group discussion/debates, in-class negotiations, group presentations, simulations, guest speakers, and much more.
+These very interactive classroom experiences include professor lectures, group discussion/debates, in-class negotiations, group presentations, simulations, guest speakers, and much more.
 Additional advantages include:

 - Opportunities to collaborate with other graduate students while on-campus

 - Campus residency sessions that supplement online coursework and allow for face-to-face interactions